 This specification defines requirements for the SARIF file format and for certain software components that interact with it.
 The entities (“conformance targets”) for which this specification defines requirements are:

-SARIF log file
+SARIF log file: A log file in the format defined by the SARIF specification.

 SARIF resource file: A SARIF file that contains only those elements related to resources.